keboola/developers-docs/extend/registration/deployment.md

 ## Manual Deployment
 If you want to use another continuous integration setting or deploy to the repository manually, you can do so without limitations.
 As in the [above script](/extend/registration/deployment/#step-2-----add-deploy-script), we recommend using the [Developer Portal CLI client](https://github.com/keboola/developer-portal-cli-v2).
-This CLI tools (runnable in Docker or PHP) allows you to obtain the repository for an application and push credentials to that repository.
+This CLI tool (runnable in Docker or PHP) allows you to obtain the repository for an application and push credentials to that repository.
 If you want to get even more low level, you can also use the [Developer Portal API](http://docs.kebooladeveloperportal.apiary.io/#), which has the same functions.
 It also allows you to [generate credentials for a service account](http://docs.kebooladeveloperportal.apiary.io/#reference/0/vendors/generate-credentials-for-service-account)